smol-ai/ainews-web-2025/src/content/issues/25-01-20-ainews-deepseek-r1-o1-level-open-weights-model-and-a-simple-recipe-for-upgrading-15b-models-to-sonnet4o-level.md

 date: '2025-01-21T07:50:24.815688Z'
 original_slug: ainews-deepseek-r1-o1-level-open-weights-model
 description: >-
-  DeepSeek releases R1, a new open model surpassing previous versions like V3, with significant improvements in performance and cost efficiency.
-The launch includes multiple models, licensing details, and insights into their training process involving reinforcement learning and reward models.
+  **DeepSeek** released **DeepSeek R1**, a significant upgrade over **DeepSeek V3** from just three weeks prior, featuring 8 models including full-size 671B MoE models and multiple distillations from **Qwen 2.5** and **Llama 3.1/3.3**.
+  The models are MIT licensed, allowing finetuning and distillation.
+Pricing is notably cheaper than **o1** by 27x-50x.
+The training process used **GRPO** (reward for correctness and style outcomes) without relying on PRM, MCTS, or reward models, focusing on reasoning improvements through reinforcement learning.
+Distilled models can run on **Ollama** and show strong capabilities like writing **Manim code**.
+The release emphasizes advances in **reinforcement-learning**, **fine-tuning**, and **model-distillation** with a novel RL framework from DeepSeekMath.
 companies:
   - deepseek
+  - ollama
+  - qwen
+  - llama
 models:
   - deepseek-r1
   - deepseek-v3
   - qwen-2.5
-  - llama-3-1
+  - llama-3.1
-  - llama-3-70b
+  - llama-3.3-70b
 topics:
-  - open-models
-  - ai-research
   - reinforcement-learning
+  - fine-tuning
+  - model-distillation
+  - model-optimization
+  - reasoning
   - reward-models
-  - model-distillation
-  - language-models
-  - fine-tuning
-  - moe
+  - multi-response-sampling
-  - cost-efficiency
+  - model-training
+people: []
 ---